theos/theos/.github/CONTRIBUTING.md

 The more information you have, the better.
 Post as much as you can related to the issues to help us resolve it in a timely matter.
 If you have multiple issues, please file them as separate issues.
 This will help us sort them out efficiently.

 Don't ask a question not related to the topic of the current issue, especially if it's on someone else's issue.
 This is known as [thread hijacking](http://www.urbandictionary.com/define.php?term=Thread+Hijacking).
-You should create a new issue, or ask on [IRC](http://iphonedevwiki.net/index.php/How_to_use_IRC) or [Reddit](https://www.reddit.com/r/jailbreakdevelopers).
+You should create a new issue, or ask on another discussion forum.
 To contact a specific developer, find their GitHub profile and look for their email address, or Twitter, etc.

 Thanks!